 Carl Tanzler

-At the end of the war, no prisoners were allowed to return to their former residence; instead, they were all shipped to the prisoner’s exchange in Holland.
-Carl was released from prison and went in search of his mother, whom he hadn’t heard from since the war began.
-Fortunately, he found her and remained with her for three years.
-Carl eventually relocated to the United States.
+After being released from prison, Carl went in search of his mother, whom he hadn’t heard from since the war began.
+Fortunately, he found her and remained with her for three years before eventually relocating to the United States.

-Tanzler married Doris Schafer (1889-1977) around 1920, and the couple had two children: Ayesha Tanzler and Clarista Tanzler, both of whom died of diphtheria.
-Carl left his family in Zephyrhills to work as a radiology technician at the United States Marine Hospital in Key West, Florida.
+In the US, Carl married Doris Schafer in 1920, and the couple had two children.
+Tragically, both of their children passed away from diphtheria, and Carl eventually left his family in Zephyrhills to work as a radiology technician at the United States Marine Hospital in Key West, Florida.

 Vision of Dark-Haired Exotic Woman

-Tanzler’s ancestor, Countess Anna Constantia von Cosel, showed him an image of a beautiful dark-haired girl and told him that she was his one true love, an exotic dark-haired woman.
+According to Tanzler himself, his fixation on Elena Hoyos began long before he ever met her.
+As a child in Germany, he claimed that one of his ancestors, Countess Anna Constantia von Cosel, had shown him an image of a beautiful dark-haired woman and told him that she was his one true love.

 Carl Tanzler